mollard05/flickfinder/README.md

 ## Software Engineering Project - FlickFinder
 As part of the COM1028 Software Engineering module.
-This project is a simple application that provides a RESTful API for accessing a movie database.
+This project is a simple application that provides a RESTful API for accessing the imdb movie database.
 The database is a simple SQLite database that contains information about movies, people, and their relationships.

 ## Dependencies